pizzalover125/spaces/README.md

 # Hack Club Spaces

 A simple web platform that allows users to create and host static websites and Python scripts.
 Built with Flask and PostgreSQL.
-Made by Ethan Canterbury with Hackclub ❤️
+Made by Ethan Canterbury with Hack Club ❤️

 ## Features